Organized Neighborhoods of Palm Springs

 Organized Neighborhoods of Palm Springs (ONE-PS) is a nonprofit association of officially recognized neighborhood organizations in Palm Springs, California.
+It is organized as a California nonprofit public benefit 501(c)(4) corporation.

-Established in 2005 by the Palm Springs City Council, ONE-PS functions as a coordinating body linking neighborhood representatives with city officials.
-As of 2025, ONE-PS includes 52 neighborhood organizations.
+Established in 2005 by the Palm Springs City Council, and codified under the Palm Springs Municipal Code, ONE-PS serves as the legally designated coordinating body between the city government and its 52 recognized neighborhood organizations.

 History

-In 2005, the Palm Springs City Council created the Office of Neighborhood Improvement to formalize the relationship with informal neighborhood groups and provide a process for official recognition.
-The initiative was initially named the Palm Springs Neighborhood Involvement Committee (PSNIC), which started with eight neighborhoods.
+In 2005, the Palm Springs City Council created the Office of Neighborhood Involvement to formalize the city's relationship with informal neighborhood groups and establish a process for official recognition.
+The civic initiative was codified in Palm Springs Municipal Code, Chapter 2.55 (Ordinance 1666), with the stated purpose of creating "a framework to include people of the city of Palm Springs in civic affairs to work to improve livability and character of their neighborhoods and the city."
+The organizing committee was initially called the Palm Springs Neighborhood Involvement Committee (PSNIC), and launched with eight neighborhoods.

 By 2012, the number of city-recognized neighborhood organizations had increased to 32.
-In 2015, Palm Springs City Council amended chapter 2.55 of the City's Municipal Code to rename PSNIC to Organized Neighborhoods of Palm Springs (ONE-PS), and the organization became its own legal entity.
-The change formalized ONE-PS's role as the coordinating body for the city's recognized neighborhood organizations.
-By 2024, ONE-PS included 52 recognized neighborhoods.
+In 2015, Palm Springs City Council amended Chapter 2.55 of the Municipal Code to rename PSNIC to Organized Neighborhoods of Palm Springs (ONE-PS), establishing it as its own legal entity and formalizing its role as the city-wide coordinating body for recognized neighborhood organizations.
+The ordinance was subsequently amended again in 2018 (Ordinance 1952) to reflect the organization's expanded scope.
+By January 2022, the network had grown to 50 recognized neighborhood organizations, reaching 52 by 2024.

 ONE-PS is also a member of the national organization Neighborhoods USA (NUSA).

 Organization and relationship with the city

-ONE-PS operates as a network of neighborhood-based organizations, each represented by a delegate.
+ONE-PS operates as a network of neighborhood-based organizations, each holding one voting eat and one alternate seat on the organization's governing body.
+ONE-PS is governed by a board of directors elected from the neighborhood representatives.
 The organization meets regularly with neighborhood representatives and city officials to discuss municipal issues affecting local residents.

+Although independent from the City of Palm Springs, ONE-PS has a formal relationship with the city established by ordinance.
+Under Chapter 2.55 of the Municipal Code, city department heads are required to give ONE-PS advance notice before undertaking actions that may affect residents, including development projects, public works projects, special events, nuisance abatements, and ordinance adoptions.
+The City Manager is required to meet with ONE-PS at least semi-annually to evaluate whether timely notice of city actions has been provided, and Palm Springs City Council assigns a Councilmember to serve as the formal liaison to ONE-PS.

-Although independent from the City of Palm Springs, ONE-PS collaborates with the City's Office of Neighborhoods, which coordinates official communication with neighborhood organizations, and provides administrative support for community programs.
-ONE-PS is governed by a board of directors elected from the neighborhood representatives.
+The City's Office of Neighborhoods, coordinates official communication between city departments and recognized neighborhood organizations, and provides administrative support for community programs.
 City officials have stated that ONE-PS provides a valuable channel for neighborhood input.